core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 4. Members of G2 accept M and believe it to be originated in G2.

-The attack above is effectively prevented, since message M is protected by including the public key of G1's Group Manager in the Additional Authenticated Data.
-Therefore, members of G2 do not successfully verify and decrypt M, since they correctly use the public key of X as Group Manager of G2 when attempting to.
+The attack above is effectively prevented, since message M is protected by including the authentication credential of G1's Group Manager in the Additional Authenticated Data.
+Therefore, members of G2 do not successfully verify and decrypt M, since they correctly use the authentication credential of X as Group Manager of G2 when attempting to.

 ## Group OSCORE for Unicast Requests {#ssec-unicast-requests}